chaithanya-kumar-natukula-712nck/local_mind_ai/README.md

 **Local Mind AI** is an offline AI chatbot that runs fully locally using **FastAPI**, **Ollama**, and the **tinyllama** model — no cloud APIs, no external LLM services, and fully private.

 ---
+## 🎯 Why This Project?

+This project demonstrates how to build a fully offline AI chatbot using a locally hosted LLM with FastAPI.
+It focuses on privacy, local inference, and clean backend architecture.
+---

 ## ✨ Features